vannio/go-shrink/README.md

 # Shrink

-A WIP URL-shortener in Golang.
-Like bit.ly, except using my own domain :tada:
+A WIP URL-shortener in Golang :tada:

 Short URL structure:
-`vann.io/s/xxxxxxxx` where `xxxxxxxx` is _obviously_ a unique token
+`domain.tld/s/xxxxxxxx` where `xxxxxxxx` is a unique token

 Table currently looks like: